awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb-cli.md

 # EB CLI 2\.6 \(Deprecated\)<a name="eb-cli"></a>

 **Note**
- This version of EB CLI and its documentation have been replaced with version 3 \(in this section, EB CLI 3 represents version 3 and later of EB CLI\)\.
+ This version of the EB CLI and its documentation have been replaced with version 3 \(in this section, EB CLI 3 represents version 3 and later of the EB CLI\)\.
 For information on the new version, see \.

 This section describes how to set up EB CLI 2\.6 and how to create a sample application using EB CLI 2\.6\.
 This section also includes a command reference for Eb CLI 2\.6\.